candycode/loco/README.md

 * native widgets
 * proper audio and video support, including capture

-Said this, once browsers are available which implement the full html5 standard + WebGL
-+ WebCL **and** creating plugins for web browsers becomes easier I might indeed consider develop applications for use in standard web browsers.
+Said this, once browsers are available which implement the full html5 standard + WebGL + WebCL **and** creating plugins for web browsers becomes easier I might indeed consider developing applications for use in standard web browsers.
 `

 ###License